aftermarketpl/aftermarketpl-php2js/README.md

 ```

 **Some binary and assigmment operators**

-Some of these operators may be supported with some ugly JavaScript, so the situation may improve.
+Some of these operators may be supported with ugly JavaScript, so the situation may improve.
 ```php
 $a = $b <=> $c; // May be supported in the future
 $a = $b xor $c;